core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP group communication can operate in CoAP NoSec (No Security) mode, without using application-layer and transport-layer security mechanisms.
 The NoSec mode uses the "coap" scheme, and is defined in {{Section 9 of RFC7252}}.

-The NoSec mode does not require and does not make use of a security group.
-Indications that endpoints can use the NoSec mode MUST NOT rely on setting up and advertising a pseudo security group with name "NoSec" or any of its lowercase/uppercase combinations.
+The NoSec mode does not require and does not make use of a security group (see {{sec-groupnaming-sec}}).

 A CoAP server in NoSec mode MUST NOT be accessible through the public Internet.
 It is NOT RECOMMENDED to use CoAP group communication in NoSec mode.